 - Intangible Man: Assassins can phase through solid objects.

-- It Was with You All Along: As Dream Drop Distance reveals, Xemnas lied about the nature of Nobodies to further the Xehanorts' schemes.
+- It Was with You All Along: As 3D reveals, Xemnas lied about the nature of Nobodies to further Master Xehanort's schemes.
 Nobodies do start without hearts, but as they connect to others, they develop emotion, and can grow new ones.
-By refusing to accept their own emotions and connections, the hearts are suppressed, allowing others to put their own in their place, specifically Xehanort's.
+By refusing to accept their own emotions and connections the hearts are suppressed, allowing others like Master Xehanort to put their own in their place.

 - Nice Hat: Dancers wear one.

-- Our Zombies Are Different: Believe it or not, they are merely reanimated corpses.
-Very powerful, intelligent corpses that can fly, walk on walls, and contort their bodies in downright impossible fashions.
+- Our Zombies Are Different: Believe it or not, they are reanimated corpses... very powerful, intelligent corpses that can fly, walk on walls, and contort their bodies in downright impossible fashions.

 - Power of the Void: Sorcerers attack with Hard Light cubes of Pure Energy, being Xemnas' personal type.
 Also technically, all Nobodies are beings born of Nothingness.